Submission Guidelines | ICHRIE Research Reports | Driehaus College of Business | DePaul University

 What Happens Next

-Once the two documents have been submitted online into the manuscript submission system, the paper is desk reviewed by the editorial team for general acceptability.
-Submitted manuscripts either (a) move forward for the double-blind review or (b) are returned to the author with comments.
+Once you have submitted your document into the manuscript submission system, the paper is desk reviewed by the editorial team for general acceptability.
+Submitted manuscripts either (a) move forward for the double-blind (anonymous) review or (b) are returned to the author with comments.

 All manuscripts that pass the initial editor's desk review are peer reviewed.
-The review is double blind—the reviewer does not know the identity of the author and vice versa.
-Manuscripts are reviewed by at least two scholars or industry experts prior to the editorial team's evaluation of the manuscript and reviewer comments.
+The review is double-blind (anonymous) — the reviewer does not know the identity of the author and vice versa.
+Manuscripts are reviewed by scholars or industry experts prior to the editorial team's evaluation of the manuscript and reviewer comments.

 If the editor decides that a manuscript is suitable, but requires revision, the author is requested to revise and resubmit the manuscript.
 Manuscripts must be revised accordingly and resubmitted within 30 days through the online submission system.

 All manuscripts accepted for publication are to be edited by the authors for clarity, flow, logic, correct grammar and usage, and must conform to APA style (7th edition).
 Authors are responsible for accuracy of theory, literature review, research methodology, findings, and industry implications.
-After the manuscript is accepted, the author receives a final draft for approval prior to publication.
-Once the paper is approved by the authors and subsequently published, no changes, edits, corrections, etc., are possible.
 RR reserves the right to suspend a manuscript's publication at any time if it fails to meet required standards.

 There are no fees to submit or publish your paper in RR.